HarbourMasters/Shipwright/BUILDING-cmake.md

 Windows
 =======

-libpng and zlib will be used from VCPKG.
+libpng, zlib and bzip2 will be used from VCPKG.
 My vcpkg is located at d:/VCPKG
-I also created a new triplet to be used.
+I also created a new triplets to be used.

+For 64 bit:
 ~~~
 x64-windows-v142:
 set(VCPKG_TARGET_ARCHITECTURE x64)